ScilifelabDataCentre/dds_workshop/docs/2_getting_started_session.md

 # 2. Getting started as a Unit User

 Welcome to the first lab session!
-When you need help with any command as you work through the tasks, use the `--help` flag to access helpful documentation directly in the terminal.
-For instance, running `dds project --help` will display detailed information about that specific command.
-This information matches what is available on the official documentation site at [scilifelabdatacentre.github.io/dds_cli](https://scilifelabdatacentre.github.io/dds_cli/), making it a convenient way to get quick access to guidance throughout the workshop.

 ## A. Account registration and accessing the system